Josef Reicha

 Reicha adopted his nephew Anton in 1780 (Josef married in 1779, but the marriage produced no children) and subsequently taught him the violin and the piano.
 In 1785 Josef was made director of the orchestra in Bonn by Maximilian Francis of Austria, Elector of Cologne; the whole family moved to Bonn.
-Anton became a member of the Hofkapelle through his uncle.
+Anton became a member of the court orchestra through his uncle.
 Other members included the young Beethoven, who played the viola and the organ, and Nikolaus Simrock, founder of the Simrock music publishing firm, who played the horn in the orchestra.
 Simrock would later publish Josef's works.
-In 1789 Josef became music director of the new theater, Bonner Nationaltheater.
-Unfortunately, his musical career was cut short in 1791, when he contracted gout.
+In 1789 Josef became music director of the new theatre, Bonner Nationaltheater.
+His musical career was cut short in 1791, when he contracted gout.
 He died four years later in Bonn.

 Style

 Reicha wrote music for orchestra and chamber ensembles of different kinds.
 His works include symphonies, various concertos including eleven for cello, twelve partitas for wind instruments and miscellaneous other works.
-Most of Reicha's compositions were completed in Wallerstein, before his Bonn years.
-His writing for strings and cello particularly is markedly virtuosic, reflecting his own skill.
-Music scholar Ludwig Schiedermair in 'Der junge Beethoven' (Leipzig, 1925) gave specific examples taken from Reicha's partitas and symphonies and has proven that these works influenced Beethoven.
-Other important admirers of Reicha included Leopold Mozart and Michael Haydn.
+Most of Reicha's compositions were completed in Wallerstein, such as his flute concerto, before his Bonn years.
+Music scholar Ludwig Schiedermair in 'Der junge Beethoven' (Leipzig, 1925) gave specific examples taken from Reicha's partitas and symphonies and said that these works influenced Beethoven.